PaulioRandall/p90/README.md

 		return result
 	},
 	value: '6;', // Notice the suffix has been appended

+	// True if a function returned a result (null or object) which required a
+	// recursive function call (resolveValue).
+	recursed?: false
 }
 ```

 ### scanAll

-Given a CSS string returns all P90 tokens in the order they appear.
+Given a CSS string, returns all P90 tokens in the order they appear.
 Builds upon [newScanFunc](#newscanfunc) for convenience.

 It is wise to perform string substitution in reverse order otherwise the `start` and `end` fields of later tokens become useless due to the CSS string length changing.

 **Parameters**: